- Writer: Steve Englehart

 Page 2 – Panel 1: The Chosen sit before the Guardian and Zamaron.
 Left to right are Floronic Man; Celia Windward; Gregrio de la Vega; Tom Kalmaku; Betty Clawman; Takeo Yakata; Xiang Po; Nadia Safir; Herupa Hando Hu; and, rather pointedly on his own, Janwillem Kroef.

 Page 2 – Panels 2 to 10: There’s not a great deal to add to these panels, except perhaps to note that Panel 4 shows Takeo Yakata looking at Xiang Po; in the previous issue, Xiang admitted to herself that she was attracted to Takeo and it appears Takeo is interested in her.

 Page 3 – Panel 2: Herupa gets a bit metafictional as a fictional character describes their reality as real.

 Page 3 – Panel 4: The orange explosion behind Herupa is an actual burst of light, not an in-story representation of what he’s saying.

 Page 3 – Panel 5: In the sky is the newly arriving Superman.

 Page 4 – Panel 1: Superman arriving at the Green Lantern Citadel; he mentions the burst of light from the previous page.

-Page 4 – Panel 2: Superman’s musings refer to his adventures in Superman #13 (Crossovers Week 2), The Adventures of Superman #436 (Crossovers Week 3), and Action Comics #596 (Crossovers Week 4)
+Page 4 – Panel 2: Superman’s musings refer to his adventures in SUPERMAN #13 (Crossovers Week 2), ADVENTURES OF SUPERMAN #436 (Crossovers Week 3), and ACTION COMICS #596 (Crossovers Week 4)

 Page 4 – Panel 4: Superman is justifiably pleased with himself having helped free Lana Lang and the rest of Smallville from the Manhunters’ control and wonders what else he can do to help.